delassus/Unscentedkalman/README.md

 # Unscentedkalman
-This code implants an unscented Kaman filter.
+This code implements an unscented Kaman filter.

 # Instructions to test this code: